sophgo/tpu-mlir/docs/developer_manual/source_en/03_user_interface.rst

    * - input_types
      - N
      - Type of the inputs, such int32; separate by ',' for multi inputs; float32 as default
-   * - resize_dims
-     - N
-     - The size of the original image to be adjusted to.
-If not specified, it will be resized to the input size of the model
    * - keep_aspect_ratio
      - N
      - Whether to maintain the aspect ratio when resize.
 False by default.
 It will pad 0 to the insufficient part when setting